An Operating Manual for Spaceship Earth

 In all of his varied work, Buckminster Fuller was dedicated to principles of sustainability, to doing 'more with less' and striving to 'make the world work for 100% of humanity'.
 He influenced a generation of designers and architects - including Norman Foster and Richard Rogers - and was an inspiration to the environmental movement.

 Buckminster Fuller was ahead of his time and his principles are arguably more relevant now than ever.
-But today, almost thirty years after his death, he's a largely forgotten figure.
+He died in 1983, but he's now a largely forgotten figure.

 In this programme, the writer Tom Dyckhoff talks to Bucky's colleagues and commentators about what we can learn from Buckminster Fuller today.
 Featuring Fuller's grandson Jaime Snyder, architect Norman Foster, sculptor Antony Gormley, writers Bryan Appleyard and Alice Rawsthorn, and Andrew Simms of the New Economics Foundation.